Western Australian Multicultural Awards winners

 Sir Ronald Wilson Leadership Award — Mrs Kerry Palmer

 Kerry Palmer is a highly respected community leader in the Town of Katanning.
-For over 30 years, Mrs Palmer has been actively involved in creating and facilitating various programs to help marginalised people—including refugees and migrants—in Katanning.
+For over 30 years, Mrs Palmer has been actively involved in creating and facilitating various programs to help marginalised people — including refugees and migrants — in Katanning.

 Mrs Palmer co-established the ‘Read Write Now’ program in Katanning, after recognising a need for refugees and people from migrant backgrounds to be able to connect with tutors to teach English as a second language.
 Mrs Palmer has also run CaLD Ladies Only Language classes at the local playgroup, teaching English to women.

 Mrs Palmer has been part of the Katanning Multicultural District Health Advisory Council for the past two years.
-In this role, she welcomes migrant and refugees who are new arrivals to Katanning, assisting with day-to-day administrative tasks such as forms, school enrollment, doctor’s appointments and linking community members with service providers.
+In this role, she welcomes migrant and refugees who are new arrivals to Katanning, assisting with day-to-day administrative tasks such as forms, school enrolment, doctor’s appointments and linking community members with service providers.
 Mrs Palmer also volunteers for the Katanning Harmony Festival, ensuring the local community promotes inclusion.

 The judges were impressed with the wide-ranging activities that Mrs Palmer has facilitated, mostly as a volunteer, over a long period of time, in a regional area.